Thomas-Maier/slurmy/README.md

 **do_snapshot** (default: True): Switch for snapshot deactivation.

 **description** (default: None): Description of the JobHandler.
 For bookkeeping purposes.

+**singularity_image** (default: None): Path to a singularity image with which the job run script should be executed with on the worker.

 ## Arguments for add_jobs